Julian Yacoub Mourad: Biography

 Julian Yacoub Mourad was born as Jacques Mourad on 28 June 1968, in Aleppo, Syria.
 His grandfather, also named Jacques Mourad, was a member of the Syriac Orthodox Church in southeastern Turkey, but had to flee during the Sayfo, the genocide by the Ottoman Empire, in 1915.
 He settled in Aleppo, modern-day Syria, and later left Orthodoxy for Catholicism because of a quarrel with an Orthodox bishop, joining the Syriac Catholic Church.

 When he was growing up, Mourad attended the Armenian Catholic School in Aleppo and was taken by his father to Mass at Syriac, Armenian, Greek, Maronite, Chaldean, and Roman Catholic churches.
 He began studying for the priesthood at a Catholic seminary in Lebanon at the age of eighteen.
 There he obtained degrees in philosophy, theology, and liturgy.
 During that time he also visited the Monastery of St. Moses the Abyssinian (Mar Musa) in Syria, where he met the Italian Jesuit priest Paolo Dall'Oglio in 1986.
 Dall-Oglio was fluent in Arabic and had been ordained in the Syriac Catholic rite.
 They worked on a project of restoring the monastery, which dates back to the 6th century, and they also formed a monastic community known as al-Khalil, which was dedicated to starting dialogue between the Muslim and Christian population.

 Mourad was ordained as a deacon in Lebanon on 2 June 1991, by Ignace Antoine II Hayek, Patriarch of Antioch of the Syriacs and head of the Syriac Catholic Church.
 He returned to Syria and on 20 July 1993, became a professed member of the Monastery of St. Moses the Abyssinian.
-Mourad was also ordained as a priest on 28 August 1993, at the Cathedral of Our Lady of the Assumption in Aleppo, by Syriac Catholic Archbishop Denys Beylouni.
+Mourad was also ordained as a priest on 28 August 1993, at the Cathedral of Our Lady of the Assumption in Aleppo, by Syriac Catholic Archbishop Raboula Antoine Beylouni.
 Mourad first visited the 5th-century Monastery of Saint Elian (Mar Elian) near the town of al-Qaryatayn, Homs Governorate, in 1996, and was asked by his bishop to begin a project to restore it in 2000.
 He accepted the task, becoming the head of the monastery as its prior, and also became the village priest of al-Qaryatayn.
 He was involved in the restoration and archeological excavations at the monastery over the next fifteen years, and in his role as a priest he promoted cooperation with both the Muslim and Syriac Orthodox population in the town.
 The Muslims in al-Qaryatayn called him Ya Muhtaram ("Oh respected One"), and later they called him Abouna ("our Father").